Diivix/compendium/README.md

 ## What I was doing

+1. Show spells on character page.
+2. Allow spells to be added to a character from a spell page.
-1. Add back button to spell page.
+3. Add back button to spell page.
-2. Add back button to character page.
+4. Add back button to character page.
-3. Allow spells to be added to a character...

 ## Tutorials